 Some states, such as Nevada, require that an individual must possess a permit to perform a reserve study.
-California and many other states do not specify that an individual possess any qualifications to perform reserve study.
+California and many other states do not specify that an individual possess any qualifications to perform reserve studies.
 So technically a board member or property manager could perform a reserve study, but in reality it is not recommended.
-A reserve study should be performed by a qualified independent professional .
+Reserve studies should be performed by a qualified independent professional .

 Professional reserve study providers have years of experience performing reserve studies.
 They have worked with hundreds of associations which gives them the experience they need to predict cost and useful lives of all the components.
 They also have experience setting funding plans that best fit each association.
 In addition we recommend finding an individual with a great deal experience in building inspection and a background in engineering, construction, and building observation.

 Reserve Studies must be updated over time.
 Boards and managers typically change from year to year.
 If different boards and managers continually update the study there is no consistency and current boards may not understand or agree with the past boards study.
 Professional reserve study providers are consistent in the way they perform studies and follow standards that are set by organization such as the community associations institute (CAI).